-For instance, Gen. David Yau Yau’s rebel didn’t took place inside Juba and so it s remained outside that city and it didn’t spread.
+For instance, Gen. David Yau Yau’s rebel didn’t take place inside Juba and so its remained outside that city and it didn’t spread.
 There was no mass displacement of civilians to the neighboring countries.
-Despite the fact that, Gen. David Yau Yau held from one of the minority ethnic groups in South Sudan, his dissatisfaction alone, if he started the whole rebellion in Juba he would have caught much attentions.
+Despite the fact that, Gen. David Yau Yau held from one of the minority ethnic groups in South Sudan, his dissatisfaction alone, if he started the whole rebellion in Juba he would have caught much attention.
 There were already people who were more disgruntled about Salva Kiir administration then David Yau Yau himself.

-He and General George Athor are good examples on how less effect of war outside the Juba city doesn’t have much impact to the rest of the country.
-So, this mean, if Juba is silence the whole country’s 90 percent population can enjoys peace.
+He and General George Athor are good examples on how less effect of war outside the Juba city doesn’t have much impact on the rest of the country.
+So, this means, if Juba is silence the whole country’s 90 percent population at least to enjoy peace.
 This is the fact and not a fiction.

 All this happened and continues to happen because Juba’s December 15 of 2013 killing of the Nuer civilians by the forces loyal to President Salva Kiir bring the whole nation to its knee.